BREAKING NEWS: First Lady Attends Sentencing of Guruve Serial Offender Anymore Zvitsva who is Jailed 89 Years

 Zvitsva, who had become a fugitive and terrorised communities in Guruve between October and December 2025, admitted to four counts of rape, five counts of attempted murder and one count of robbery.

-He appeared before regional magistrate Mr Francis Mapfumo, while Mr Lancelot Mutsokoti prosecuted on behalf of the State.
+He appeared before regional magistrate Francis Mapfumo, while Lancelot Mutsokoti prosecuted on behalf of the State.

-Zvitsva was convicted over what prosecutors described as a calculated campaign of terror targeting vulnerable villagers, including women, children and elderly residents.
+Zvitsva was convicted over what the prosecutor described as a calculated campaign of terror targeting vulnerable villagers, including women, children and elderly residents.

 Among the complainants were a 14-year-old juvenile and a 62-year-old woman, both subjected to horrific attacks.